Mike Neighbors Returning To Arkansas

 Mike Neighbors is set to return to his home state as the new University of Arkansas women’s basketball head coach.

-The Seattle Times broke the news Sunday afternoon that Arkansas was expected to announce the new coaching hire later in day.
+The Seattle Times broke the news Sunday afternoon that Arkansas was expected to announce the new coaching hire later in the day.

 Instead, the school waited until Monday morning, likely to avoid conflicting with coverage of the NCAA Women’s Basketball Championship Game, to release the announcement on the school’s official athletics’ website.